Personal allowances and higher rate thresholds were increased in

 to apply for general income, interest and dividends, and the possibility

-that a separate claim may be made for tax credits to be repaid by
+that a separate claim may be made for tax credits to be paid by

-the Revenue.
-The calculation of the tax position remains as complex
+the Revenue to individuals.
+The calculation of the tax position

 Income split between husband and wife